datacamp/courses-introduction-to-python/chapter3.md

 *** =instructions
 - Perform a selective import from the `math` package: you only want to use the `radians` function.
-- Calculate the distance the Moon has travelled if it covered an angle of 12 degrees.
+- Calculate the distance travelled by the Moon over 12 degrees of its orbit.
 Assign the result to `dist`.
 You can calculate this as $r \phi$, where $r$ is the radius and $\phi$ is the angle in radians.
 To convert an angle in degrees to an angle in radians, use the `radians()` function, which you just imported.
 - Print out `dist`.

 *** =hint